mainjs1/mfc-node2/README.md

+The latest version that works is here: [mfc-node-recorder v.2](https://github.com/horacio9a/mfc-node/tree/v2)

 mfc-node-recorder
 =================
 I've been using the MFC Recorder for a long time and changed it a bit, because I wanted to make it easier and better.